RADAR is an acronym for RAdio

 and is reflected in many directions which routinely provides ample reaction time to

 drivers who are following a vehicle being targeted.
-Also, RADAR,
+Also, police RADAR,

 in general, is not particularly precise in identifying which